nataliat21/Airline-to-the-People/README.md

 I thank the following sources and resources for their contribution to this project:

 - Angular Framework: This project is based on the Angular framework, which provides powerful tools for frontend web development. *https://angular.io/*
+- w3schools: The responsive design breakpoints for this project were taken from this website. *https://www.w3schools.com/*